rrherr/dash-template/README.md

 ### Requirements
 You need this software on your local computer:

+- **Python 3**.
+I recommend [Anaconda Distribution](https://www.anaconda.com/distribution/).
+- **Git**.
+If you're on Windows, I recommend [Git Bash](https://gitforwindows.org/).
+If you're on Mac or Linux, Git is built in.
 - A **terminal**.
-If you're on Windows, I recommend [Git Bash](https://gitforwindows.org/).
+If you're on Windows, I recommend [Anaconda Prompt](https://docs.anaconda.com/anaconda/user-guide/getting-started/#open-prompt-win).
 If you're on Mac or Linux, a terminal is built in.
-- **Python 3**.
-I recommend [Anaconda Distribution](https://www.anaconda.com/distribution/).
 - An **IDE** (Integrated Development Environment) or text editor.
 I recommend [VS Code](https://code.visualstudio.com/).

 You also need to install [**Pipenv**](https://pipenv.readthedocs.io/en/latest/).